Lizii7/Lizii7.github.io/_pages/about.md

 - *2020.10* 国家励志奖学⾦ (<5%, WUHT) and Excellent Graduate Student

 # 📖 Educations
-- *2023-2026 (now)*, Master of Art in Design, Meida interaction design, Donghua Univeristy.🇨🇳
+- *2023-2026 (now)*, Master of Art in Design, Digital Media, Donghua Univeristy.
-- *2019-2023*, Bachelor of Art in Design, Visual communication, Wuhan University of Technology (WHUT). 🇨🇳
+- *2019-2023*, Bachelor of Art in Design, Visual Communication Design, Wuhan University of Technology (WHUT).

 # 💬 Invited Talks
-- *2025.08*, 	Invited Talk at HHME, in Dalian.
+- *2025.08*, 	Invited Talk at HHME, in Dalian, China. 🇨🇳

 # 💻 Life
 -